 The four relationships set out earlier principally concern telecommunications and transport.
-Exploratory work by Kenyon et al (2002) is looking at a triangle of influence between social exclusion, the Internet and transport.
+Exploratory work by Kenyon et al (2002) is looking at a triangle of influence between social participation, the Internet and transport.
 Social exclusion is high on the political agenda in the UK and investment is going into a number of deprived areas to establish them as 'wired-up' communities.
-Much as Mokhtarian (1996) acknowledges that "telecommunications has an enormous potential to change society", this exploratory work is founded on an assumption that the interactions between physical travel, virtual mobility and social participation will be increasingly significant but also that such interactions are continually evolving and yet are under-researched and poorly understood.
+Much as Mokhtarian (1996) acknowledges that "telecommunications has an enormous potential to change society", this exploratory work is founded on a recognition of the need to move beyond a two-way consideration of telecommunications and transport.
+The three-way interaction between physical travel, virtual mobility and social participation will be increasingly significant.
+Such interactions are continually evolving and yet are under-researched and poorly understood.